unicorne/MU-Diff/README.md

 │   │   └── T1ce.npy
 ```

-**Figshare Project Space**  <br />
+**Figshare Project**  <br />
-All the pre-trained model weights, generated brain masks and evaluations are included in this project page.
+All the pre-trained model weights, generated brain masks and evaluations are included in this project page. [add link]

+**Model Weights** <br />
+Download trained models from [to be added]

+**Demo** <br />
+The demonstration is created on synthesising T1ce contrast on the BraTS dataset.
+You can run the given Python notebook in the demo folder by using the sample test data provided.
+You can also update the model weights and try different synthesis tasks.

 **Train Model**  <br />
 To train the model on the brats dataset.